-SPECTRUM FITNESS
+SPECTRUM

+FITNESS & SCHOOL OF MASSAGE

 Whether you are new to exercise or an experienced athlete, Spectrum Fitness is the right place for you.
 We are a diverse community with a culture focused on fun and hard work.
 At Spectrum, we believe in only the highest standards of physical fitness training.
 Our mission is to provide life-changing fitness opportunities in a non-threatening environment, where our members will never be alone!

+- Massage Therapy

+- Group Fitness

+- CPR

+- Self Defense

+- Edged Weapon Training

+- Bleed Stop Trauma Control

+- Brazilian liu litsu

+- Adults/Kids

+- Kyokushin Karate Adults/Kids

+- Couples Dance Classes

+- Hoolg Hoop Lessons

+- Aerial Silk Parties

+And More!